 Lodging a letter of grievance and then resigning obviates the very purpose of the grievance procedure.
 It does not provide the employer an opportunity to put things right had you invoked the grievance procedure.
 You need to look at your situation from the Employment Tribunals prospective.
 The Judge will likely take a ‘dim view’ if you lodge a grievance letter and then just resign.
 The employer would draw inference against you, due to the fact you had failed to provide it an opportunity to remedy any [breach] it potentially may have made.

 Unless you earn mega bucks, you are better off NOT to resign.
 It is far better to exhaust the grievance procedure whilst remaining on as an employee.
-You can always resign later; keep in mind as the average award is only £9,133 for unfair dismissal, which is hardly rich pickings, given the fact you will find yourself jobless.
+You can always resign later.
+Keep in mind the average award for unfair dismissal is not very much.

 Employment Tribunals receive about five thousand claims a week, perhaps less now with ACAS providing pre-claim conciliation as of April 6th 2014.
 Therefore, the Employment Tribunal does not want to be burdened with needless claims, which could otherwise have been resolved had the grievance procedure been allowed to run its course.
 So, unless you have exhausted every avenue [prior] to lodging your Employment Tribunal claim, it would be far better to be seen to be “acting reasonably,” and either (i) wait twenty-eight days from the date you lodge your letter of grievance, or (ii) allow the grievance procedure to exhaust itself.